albanpuech/risky-biscuits-project/README.md

 </p>

-From these platforms, we gathered 1.6M reviews from 22.8K American users evaluating 134 different beers ([dataset](https://drive.google.com/drive/folders/1Wz6D2FM25ydFw_-41I9uTwG9uNsN4TCF)).
+From these platforms, we gathered 1.2M reviews from 63K American users evaluating 27K different beers of 104 different types ([dataset](https://drive.google.com/drive/folders/1Wz6D2FM25ydFw_-41I9uTwG9uNsN4TCF)).
 A complete review looks like this:

 <p align="center">
   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/ex_review.png?raw=true" width="600">
 </p>

-A review contains the following information:
+A review on *Beer Advocate* contains the following information:
 - The **name** of the beer.
 - The **style** of the beer.
 - The **alcohol** by volume.